How to arrange a Citizenship Ceremony

 You must bring your Home Office citizenship invitation, and photographic ID, passport or driving licence, with you.
 Failure to do so may result in your ceremony being postponed.

 What happens at the ceremony?

 - When you arrive at the register office our citizenship ceremony staff will be available to welcome you and make sure you understand what is going to happen.

-- After you have signed in and your documents have been checked, you and your guests will be seated with the other new citizens attending the ceremony.
+- After you have signed in and your documents have been checked, you will be seated with the other new citizens attending the ceremony.

 - The ceremony is conducted by the Superintendent Registrar who will formally welcome the new citizens on behalf of Manchester City Council.